sreeharipullasetty/autocomplete/README.md

 	2.1	Make sure that Java and Ant is configured in you machine.

-	2.2	Extract the downloaded file you will see autocomplete folder.
+	2.2	Extract the downloaded file you will see autocomplete-master folder.

 	2.3	Open the command prompt in you machine.

-	2.4	Navigate to autocomplete folder in autocomplete folder through command prompt.
+	2.4	Navigate to autocomplete folder through command prompt.

-		Ex: cd autocomplete/autocomplete
+		Ex: cd autocomplete

 	2.5 Run the build.xml using below command.